jbcodeforce/jbcodeforce.github.io/docs/java/quarkus.md

 # Quarkus Summary and trick

-Best source of knowledge is [reading the guides](https://quarkus.io/guides/) and the [workshop](https://quarkus.io/quarkus-workshops/)
+Best source of knowledge is [reading the guides](https://quarkus.io/guides/) and the [workshop](https://quarkus.io/quarkus-workshops/).

 !!!
 Info
-    Updated 06/08/2022
+    Updated 08/23/2023 for version 3.3

 ## Value Propositions